xelahot/MemEdit/README.md

 ### Extra steps specific to rootful jailbreak environments:
 - Add the "libXelahot.dylib" file from the https://github.com/xelahot/libXelahot releases to your Theos "$(THEOS)/lib/libXelahot.dylib" folder (I'm not sure about this, it may be "$(THEOS)/lib/iphone/libXelahot.dylib")
-- Edit the "layout/DEBIAN/control" file and use "Architecture: iphoneos-arm"
-- Remove "THEOS_PACKAGE_SCHEME = rootless" from the Makefile
+- Use the master-rootful-jb branch

 ## ⌨️ How to Use/Code
 Since some methods must be executed from the SpringBoard, the tweak must inject into it.
 The tweak relies on the libXelahot library.
 It contains useful functions and can be used with inter-process communication (IPC) by sending/receiving notifications.
 Basically, you can post a notification from a process (ex: the app), listen to it on the other (ex: the SpringBoard) or the opposite.